Retail, Respectability, and the Democratization of the High Street

 Death and Estate

 Owen Owen died of cancer in London on 27 March 1910, aged sixty-two (source 1).
 His estate was valued at approximately £463,568 (source 7).
-In Edwardian Britain this was a formidable fortune.
-At a time when skilled annual wages were often under £100, such a valuation placed him securely within the upper tier of private wealth (source 7).
+In Edwardian Britain this was an immense fortune.
+At a time when respectable annual wages were often well under £100, such a valuation placed him firmly within the upper ranks of personal wealth (source 7).

-Retail, by the early twentieth century, was capable of generating industrial-scale capital.
+By the early twentieth century, retail had become capable of generating capital on an industrial scale.

 After Owen: Scale, Continuity, and Long Decline

-The business continued under family control for decades after his death, expanding largely through acquisition (source 1).
-By 1979 the group operated 19 UK department stores, alongside three T J Hughes stores, and seven G W Robinson stores in Canada (source 1).
-This was the high-water mark of the Owen Owen retail network, stretching across major British towns and maintaining a presence overseas.
+The business continued under family control for decades after his death, expanding chiefly through acquisition (source 1).
+By 1979 the group operated nineteen department stores in the United Kingdom, alongside three T. J. Hughes stores and seven G. W. Robinson stores in Canada (source 1).
+This marked the high point of the Owen Owen retail network, extending across major British towns while maintaining a presence overseas.

 The company entered administration on 28 February 2007, and the Owen Owen brand ceased trading later that year, although some sites continued under new operators (source 1).
-The name disappeared, not through sudden scandal, but through gradual structural erosion of the traditional department store model.
+The name disappeared not through sudden scandal, but through the gradual structural erosion of the traditional department store model.

 Shrewsbury and Memory